bas-ansible-roles-collection/php5-nginx/README.md

 ### PHP configuration files

-This role, will only configure options relevant to the `fpm` SAPI specifically.
+This role will only configure options relevant to the `fpm` SAPI.

 See the [PHP5](https://galaxy.ansible.com/bas-ansible-roles-collection/php5/) role, on which this role depends, for more information on PHP configuration files.